uakel/DawTTY/README.md

 # DawTTY: Your python based digital audio work station for the terminal
-> You only make techno, if every line of code that makes your techno is written by yourself.
-Else, you are not making techno.
->
-> -- <cite>totally reasonable techno artists</cite>

 Warning: ***Work in Progress!***

 DawTTY is nothing more than a library to compose functions into an into an audible signal that can be played over the speaker.
 Higher level functions then make it possible to generate a piece of music.